Azure-Samples/communication-services-python-quickstarts/lobby-call-support-quickstart/readme.md

 # Call Automation - Lobby Call Support Sample

 This sample demonstrates how to utilize the Call Automation SDK to implement a Lobby Callscenario.
-In this setup, users initially join a lobby call (Call - I)  and remain on hold until an user in the target call (Call - II)  confirms their participation.
-Once approved, the bot automatically moves the lobby user to the target call.
+Users initially join a lobby call (Call - I)  and remain on hold until an user in the target call (Call - II)  confirms their participation.
+Once approved, the `Call Automation` automatically moves the lobby user to the target call.

 # Design